Biography

 2025 Select Start, Beeple’s Studios, South Carolina, USA

-2025 Contact Attempt, Stiftung Herbert W. Franke, Planetarium Jena, Jena, Germany
+2025 Contact Attempt, Stiftung Herbert W. Franke, Planetarium Jena, Jena, DE

-2025 Contact Attempt, Stiftung Herbert W. Franke, Planetarium Bochum, Bochum, Germany
+2025 Contact Attempt, Stiftung Herbert W. Franke, Planetarium Bochum, Bochum, DE

-2024 Contact Attempt, Stiftung Herbert W. Franke, Planetarium Hamburg, Hamburg, Germany
+2024 Contact Attempt, Stiftung Herbert W. Franke, Planetarium Hamburg, Hamburg, DE

 2024 Intl All Media, Minot University, Walter Piehl Gallery, Northwest Arts Centre, USA

-2024 Continuum, Accelerate Art, High Tech Campus, Eindhoven, Netherlands
+2024 Continuum, Accelerate Art, High Tech Campus, Eindhoven, NL

 2023 NFT.NYC, Javits Center, Hudson Yards, New York, USA

-2022 Birth Of New Tools, Tong Gallery, Beijing, China
+2022 Birth Of New Tools, Tong Gallery, Beijing, CN

 Collections